Christoph33one/viks-bakery/README.md

  - A blog page where users can read and post from a cake competition.
 Users that are registered can create, read, update and delete a post they have made.

  - A contact form where users can send a message that is saved in the data base and for the site administrator to read.
+User post request has been tested with MailTrap https://mailtrap.io/ for contormation that the email has been sent and received to am email provider.

- -
+---

 # Structure